This post contains affiliate links for products I genuinely recommend, which means I earn a small commission at no cost to you.

 - Optional but DELISH: cayenne

-How to Make Them
+How to Make These Roasted Brussels Sprouts

 Note: If you do not have a cast iron skillet, no worries!
 Simply preheat your oven to 400 and prepare a baking dish with parchment or aluminum foil.
 No need to preheat the dish in the oven -- just set the prepped baking dish aside and add the Brussels sprouts when you're ready to bake them.

-Common Roasted Brussels Sprouts Questions
+Roasted Brussels FAQs

-- What makes roasted Brussels sprouts crispy?
 Brussels sprouts and most roasted veggies get nice and crispy when they are well-coated in olive oil and roasted under high heat.
 In this maple walnut roasted Brussels sprouts recipe, you'll toss the Brussels in olive oil and maple syrup and roast at 400 for that delicious crispiness factor.

-- Can I make roasted Brussels sprouts ahead of time?
 For sure!
 You can either prep all of the ingredients ahead to toss together quickly before roasting, or you can roast them ahead and keep them covered in the fridge until you're ready to serve.
 Simply re-crisp them up in a hot oven (or even an air fryer!) for about 5 minutes or until tops are slightly crisped up again.

 What to Eat with Roasted Brussels Sprouts